The Crime of Resisting Arrest in California - PC 148(a)

 Similarly, defendants have in the past been charged with resisting arrest under Penal Code 148(a) for providing false information to law enforcement.

 While false reporting is also punishable under other provisions of the Penal Code, if the false information delays the officer's ability to complete an investigation, a charge under PC 148(a) may be appropriate.
+This type of crime is a form of obstruction of justice.

 This is one of many reasons why most criminal defense attorneys advise clients not to make any statements to law enforcement.